Stephen-Seo/SimpleArchiver/README.md

 In case the temporary file cannot be created in the default directory, [`tmpfile()`](https://man7.org/linux/man-pages/man3/tmpfile.3.html) is used instead as a fallback.
 Thus, `--temp-files-dir <dir>` changes the default dir to store the temporary compressed chunk.
+Note that `--force-tmpfile` exists to force simplearchiver to use `tmpfile()`.

 When storing symlinks, `simplearchiver` will typically store relative and absolute-paths for all symlinks.
 If a symlink points to something that will be